tainn/winged-cd/readme.md

 # winged-cd

-A utility CLI tool that allows for quick changes to distant directories by recursively searching for partial name matches and performing a `cd` on the first match
+A utility CLI tool that allows for quick changes to distant directories by recursively searching for partial name matches and performing a `cd` on the first match.

 ## Setup